jaredwelch1/CapstoneI/documentation/document.md

 #### Data Design
 ![alt text](pictures/ERD.png "ERD")
 * ERD Diagram
-		The database has 3 schemas.
+		The database has 2 schemas.
 The reason for this is that there are three different access points.
-There are reporting mechanisms that would use the data warehouse in schema 3.
-In schema 2, the user information for accessing the website will exist.
+There are reporting mechanisms that would use the data warehouse in schema 2.
 In schema 1 only the data warehouse and the scraper will have access to this transactional table which is a flow of articles.
 The reason for creating the data warehouse is because it allows you to create data marts that will join together all of the information you use easier for reporting.
-Most likely each visualization will have a data mart.
+Each visualization will have a data mart if we made them real time.
 * RDBMS: PostgreSQL is the database system to be used for a variety of reasons:
-	- It is a relational database which is needed because the data being gathered by our scraper has many complex relationships.
+	- It is a relational database; this is needed because the data being gathered by our scraper has many complex relationships.
 	- PostgreSQL supports advanced data-types such as JSON while also providing object features which will allow for easy object-relational mapping if needed.
 * ETL Pipeline:
 	* Extraction: The articles are extracted by a webscraper.
 The scraper places all the data collected into a single database table.
+This table is what is used to feed the reporting data warehouse
-	* Transformation: The data is organized into relational tables through SQL queries.
+	* Transformation: The data is pulled into memory via a Python script and it is at this stage that foreign language articles are removed.
-	* Loading: The relational tables will be used in conjunction with machine-learning analysis to gather meaningful and interesting information.
+	* Loading: We followed a star-schema methodology when designing the data warehouse so the data is seperated into logical groupings and placed in the dimensions tables.

 ### Phase III: Data Analysis